paulina-grunwald/Web-developer-courses/Javascript/Intro to JavaScript (Udacity)/README.md

 2. value1 __||__ value2 - Logical OR - returns true if either value1 or value2 (or even both!) evaluate to true.
 3. !value1 - Logical NOT - returns the opposite of value1.
 If value1 is true then !value1 is false.

-- __short-circuiting__ - describes the event when later arguments in a logical expression are not considered because the first argument already satisfies the condition.
+__Short-circuiting__ - describes the event when later arguments in a logical expression are not considered because the first argument already satisfies the condition.

 __Exercise__: